slatedocs/slate/source/includes/_errors.md

 ### ERROR FORMAT

-Errors are returned from Rotessa in the for of a list of values in the `errors` key of response.
+Errors are returned from Rotessa in the form of a list of values in the `errors` key of response.
 Each error has an `error_code` and `error_message`, corresponding to the type of error that has occurred.

 ### HTTP RESPONSE CODES